najiaaleeya/2403-ITT440/10% Individual Assignment/14 MUHAMMAD AQIL DANISH BIN SAAD RONI/README.md

 ```
 # Simple Website Design (using HTML)

-This repository contains the `aqil.html` file, which is a simple webpage design using HTML and internal CSS.
+The `aqil.html` file is a simple webpage design using HTML and internal CSS.
 The webpage has the following structure:

 ## HTML Structure